 The magistrate or judicial registrar is able to make a wide range of orders as part of a diversion plan, including:

-•apologising to the victim (written or face-to-face apology);
+• apologising to the victim (written or face-to-face apology);

-•performing voluntary community work;
+• performing voluntary community work;

-•receiving counselling or other treatment;
+• receiving counselling or other treatment;

-•living at home;
+• living at home;

-•not associating with certain people.
+• not associating with certain people.

 If the court orders that an offender must not associate with certain people, section 12 of the Charter (the right to freedom of movement) may apply.
-Thus, an argument might be made that such an order should be moderated or not imposed, considering the balancing of rights called for in the Charter.
+Thus, an argument might be made that such an order be moderated or not imposed, considering the balancing of rights that is called for in the Charter.